alphagov/govuk-import-export-prototype/guidance/exporting-luxury-goods-north-korea.markdown

 Contact the Export Control Organisation (ECO) if you’re not sure whether your goods count as luxury goods.

-^There are also [financial sanctions](/guide/doing-business-financial-sanctions/overview.html) which ban any sort of dealings with certain people and organisations connected with North Korea.^
+^ There are also [financial sanctions](/guide/doing-business-financial-sanctions/overview.html) banning any sort of dealings with certain people and organisations connected with North Korea. ^

 ## Contact the Export Control Organisation (ECO)